 - It may help to build a Bunker and Turret at locations that the AI builds on, so that you can maintain control over those areas.
 The other option is to just fully-clear the map.

-- You will need to focus a lot more on laying mines, as well as keep a slightly larger force of Vultures.
+- You will need to focus a lot more on laying Spider Mines, as well as maintain a slightly larger force of Vultures.
+Due to the sheer number of Spider Mines needed to take down Trains, it is advised to build 7-8 Orbital Commands on this map.

 - If going against air compositions, particularly Terran air, it’s useful to have a moderate fleet of Vikings, since Marines out of range tend to attack the train instead of running to attack the air units.